THE HIGHEST LAW OF GOD

 Or what agreement has the temple of God with idols?
 For we are the temple of the living God; just as God said, “I will dwell in them and walk among them; and I will be their God, and they shall be My people.”
 (II Corinthians 6:16—NASB)

 There was an occasion on which the Lord Jesus approached the elders of Israel.
-Jesus said to them, “Search the Scriptures for in them you think you have eternal life.
-And you will not come to Me that you might have life”!
+Jesus said to them:

 You study the Scriptures diligently because you think that in them you have eternal life.
 These are the very Scriptures that testify about me, yet you refuse to come to me to have life.
 (John 5:39,40)

-In the passage we see the difference between religion and eternal life.
+In this passage, we see the difference between religion and eternal life.
 Religion has fellowship with the Scriptures.
 Eternal life has fellowship with the Lord Jesus.

 There may be found, however, in some Christian people, an attitude much like the elders of Israel.
 They fasten on the inspired texts but do not know Jesus Himself.

-I do not know if the spiritual environment has changed recently and now Jesus is closer to us than has been true previously.
-I think it may be possible.
+I don’t know whether the spiritual environment has changed recently and now Jesus is closer to us than previously.
+This is possible.
 But Jesus is very real to me.
 He is in my consciousness at all times, day and night.
 And I do not believe I am anyone special.
 I think Jesus will be close to anyone who listens to Him and does His will.

 We cannot just go around defying the written Word of God.
 But if we are walking in God’s Presence, as David was, and have God’s Heart, we will know when to adhere to the letter of the Bible and when to follow Jesus in some seemingly contrary way.